XinFinOrg/XinFin-ChainLink/README.md

-# Xinfin Network + Chainlink: Authenticated API Data pull
+# Xinfin Network + Chainlink: Authenticated API Data pull from Vinterapi.com

 Demonstrating how to connect Xinfin Network and Chainlink together, and thus bringing the world of oracles to Xinfin Network.
 This is a simple demonstration of how to use an [external initiator](https://github.com/smartcontractkit/chainlink/wiki/External-Initiators) (EI) and [external adapter](https://github.com/smartcontractkit/chainlink/wiki/External-Adapters) (EA) that allows for an external Authenticated API to pull the data and write on-chain through smart contract.

 There are two main implications:

 1. The connection of Chainlink to Xinfin Network allows for the growth of all types of oracles on Xinfin Network to power exchanges, other oracle needs, and bridge Web2 technology with Web3.

+2. Automating the process by including the CRON so that it updates the price value periodically

 ## Setup Steps